 - About 76% of all the international third-level students studying in Ireland are studying at an IUA university.

 - IUA member institutions are also responsible for about 75% of all outgoing HE Erasmus+ mobilities taking place in Ireland.

 - Seven of our eight member universities are currently in European University Alliances, with other applying to join the initiative.

 - Irish universities accounted for approximately 50% of total funding raised by Irish enterprises and institutions under the EU’s Horizon 2020 programme between March 2014 and May 2019.

 The foundation of this international success has been a strong focus on ensuring a high quality and satisfying student experience.
 This was recently highlighted by a student barometer poll which found that students studying at Irish universities are significantly more likely to recommend the university than the global average.

 The IUA supports its member universities internationalisation initiatives through a variety of activities including: carrying out research in the area of internationalisation, managing joint projects on behalf of its members, working with government and international bodies on issues of policy and funding and organising joint sectoral responses international events.
 You can see a few of the initiatives that we are involved with below:

 As part of its work to facilitate international activities at its member universities, the IUA conducts and organises research on various aspects of internationalisation.
-These publications include everything from inclusivity in student mobility to the latest market research on student recruitment.
-Some documents may be restricted to staff at our member universities.

 The IUA jointly manages a number of government funded scholarships on behalf of the Irish university sector.
 Currently, we manage the Irish-side administration of programmes related to: Indonesia, Colombia and Saudi Arabia.
-These programmes are open to students, from the listed countries, who are hoping to study in an IUA institution.

 Our Charter Commitment to Internationalization